JING Halal Hotpot at KINEX Mall launches Mother’s Day Peranakan collaboration with Auntie Veron

 Singapore’s halal dining scene has matured well past the point of token alternatives, and JING Halal Hotpot & Grill at KINEX Mall is making the case that halal hotpot can be every bit as elevated as its non-halal counterparts.
 The KINEX Mall restaurant pairs individual hotpots with a communal grill, lets diners build their own broths and marinated meat selections, and is preparing for a special Mother’s Day collaboration throughout May 2026.

-JING Halal Hotpot and Grill at KINEX Mall Singapore
+Family dining at JING Halal Hotpot and Grill at KINEX Mall Singapore

-Launched in August 2024 with close to SGD500,000 in investment, JING was conceived by co-founders Sharifah Noor Aishah Albukhary, Sharifah Noura Aljunied and Jack Kwong, who between them bring expertise in operations, branding and culinary development.
+Launched in August 2024 with close to SGD500,000 in investment, JING was conceived by co-founders Aishah Albukhary, Noura Aljunied and Jack Kwong, who between them bring expertise in operations, branding and culinary development.
 While many F&B brands have been chasing rapid expansion, JING has taken the opposite tack – a measured approach focused on building a strong, sustainable foundation in one location first.

 Individual hotpots, shared grill, no compromises